jonathanpeppers/Mono.Profiler.Android/README.md

 ```

 `-p:RunAOTCompilation=true` and `-p:AndroidEnableProfiledAot=true` are
 required to enable Profiled AOT.
-This should be enabled by default by
+This should be enabled by default
-the Android workload.
+for `Release` builds.

 ## MSBuild Properties